banisterious/obsidian-custom-selected-word-count/docs/SPECIFICATION.md

 #### 3.2.4.
 Commands & Hotkeys
 - Provide a command to trigger the word count modal (assignable to a hotkey).
 - The command should also be available in the command palette.

+#### 3.2.5.
+Advanced: Custom Word Detection Regex (Expert Only)
+- Accessible in the plugin settings under an "Advanced" collapsible section.
+- **Enable Advanced Regex**: Toggle to allow custom regex for word detection.
+- **Custom Regex Pattern**: Input for user-defined regex (default provided).
+- **Reset to Default Regex**: Button to instantly revert to the default pattern, with helper text.
+- **Test Your Regex**: Interactive area to enter sample text, see which fragments match, and view the resulting word count.
+- **Reset Test**: Button to clear the test input box.
+- Helper texts explain each feature and guide users through safe and effective usage.

 ### 3.3.
 Clipboard Integration
 - The "Copy to Clipboard" button in the modal copies the current word count.